fiddleheadjs/fiddlehead-docs/src/contents/002.API/011.store/index.md

 # /store

+_This package allows you to share global state everywhere in your application._

 Store is a separated package.
 It is helpful when you want to use some global states, which can be read/written from anywhere in the DOM tree, with no need to pass props through all levels of elements.

 Let's checkout this example: